-My wife and I are planning to road trip this summer with our loyal, yet pain in the ass, German Shepherd.
+My wife and I are planning to road trip this summer with our loyal German Shepherd, Cooper.
 First stop is camping near Bass Lake, in Yosemite.
 Then we’ll be driving slowly up the west coast until we cross the Canadian boarder sometime in June.

 NINKS… With no income to work for, and no kids to support, this is our first taste of true freedom.

 Hang on a sec….
 What if we spend too much and accidentally slip back into phase 3?